Initial configuration

 When you create a new app on the Admin Portal, the first set of demo keys is generated automatically, but a single app can have as many keysets as you like.
 We recommend that you create separate keysets for production and test environments.

 Each keyset has its own configuration settings in the Admin Portal.
-To develop some features in your chat app, you must enable appropriate settings on your app's keyset on the Admin Portal.
+To use some features in your chat app, you must enable appropriate settings on your app's keyset on the Admin Portal.

 Initialize PubNub